O-1814/GRC-206 Reference Frequency Oscillator

 starting current about 2.2 Amps.

-the same display to 10 digits as the FTS4060 Cesium standard.
-The
+gives the same display to 10 digits as the FTS4060 Cesium

-the oven has stabilzed is just under 1.2 Amps.
-So if the main
+after the oven has stabilzed is just under 1.2 Amps.
+So if

-vehicle power failed after the O-1814 was warmed up it should keep
+the main vehicle power failed after the O-1814 was warmed up it

-running for over 2 hours.
-Charlie's comment above about "15
+should keep running for over 2 hours.
+Charlie's comment

-minutes" indidcates that the backup batteries have been damaged.
+above about "15 minutes" indidcates that the backup batteries have

 Theory of Operation

-goes through a filter, the RESET breaker A5P1/A5J1 to the A2 Power
+VDC goes through a filter, the RESET breaker A5P1/A5J1 to the A2

-which is filtered by A5L1, A5D1 and A5C1 then goes to PS2 which
+Volt which is filtered by A5L1, A5D1 and A5C1 then goes to PS2

 +28, +12, -12.3, +6.2 and +6.3 VDC.

-10 MHz Out BNC connector.
-E3 is probably 10 MHz that goes to the A2 PCB
+the 10 MHz Out BNC connector.
+E3 is probably 10 MHz that goes to

-which divides it by 2 generating a 5 MHz local reference which is
+the A2 PCB which divides it by 2 generating a 5 MHz local

 Outputs